matimaone1/AVATAR/README.md

-opportunities on the public goods (resh air, herd immunity, open source, public roads...) of interest to the world, and the tree indicates the creation of a new life (Green pill ) with public goods, and this public goods or green pill can help us to achieve : human thriving. pay down existential risks (decaying infrastructure). create a world your children’s will want to live in. be a part of something bigger than yourself.
+opportunities on the public goods (resh air, herd immunity, open source, public roads...) of interest to the world, and the tree indicates the creation of a new life (Green pill ) with public goods, and this public goods or green pill can help us to achieve : human thriving. pay down existential risks (decaying infrastructure). create a world want to live in. be a part of something bigger than yourself.